5 Dealing with messy data

 5.7 Data manipulation with data.table, dplyr, and tidyr

 In the remainder of this chapter, we will use three packages that contain functions for fast and efficient data manipulation: data.table and the tidyverse packages dplyr and tidyr.
-To begin with, it is therefore a good idea to install them.
+To begin with, it is therefore a good idea to install data.table and tidyr, which we haven’t used before.
 And while you wait for the installation to finish, read on.

 In the sections below, we will see how to perform different operations using both data.table and the tidyverse packages.
-Perhaps you already know which one that you want to use (data.table if performance is important to you, dplyr+tidyr if you like to use pipes or will be doing a lot of work with databases).
+Perhaps you already know which one you want to use (data.table if performance is important to you, dplyr+tidyr if you like to use pipes or will be doing a lot of work with databases).
 If not, you can use these examples to guide your choice.
 Or not choose at all!
-I regularly use both packages myself, to harness the strength of both.
+I regularly use all three packages myself, to harness the strength of them all.
 There is no harm in knowing how to use both a hammer and a screwdriver.

 5.7.1 data.table and tidyverse syntax basics